jsplumb/jsplumb/doc/wiki/dragging.md

 position by these amounts_, where "normal position" is dependent on document flow.
 You might have a test case or two in which relative positioning appears to work; for each of these you could create several others where it does not.

-You cannot trust relative positioning with dragging, and, despite popular opinion, jQuery's `draggable` method does not "work" with it at all, it just might seem to at times.
+You cannot trust relative positioning with dragging.

 <a name="containment"></a>
 #### Drag Containment